 Prior to her graduate studies, Zihan completed her undergraduate studies at Henan University of Economics and Law, majoring in Geographic Information Science.

 Camilla joined the lab in 2024 for her capstone thesis project at Maastricht University exploring the drivers of decline of Earth's largest saltwater clams.
-Camilla is a third year bachelor student pursuing a degree in Liberal Arts & Sciences.
 Her background is quite interdisciplinary because of the nature of her degree, but she is particularly interested in marine conservation, which is a complex challenge that relates not only to ecology, but also to human health, economy, heritage studies, and international relations.
+As such, for her capstone she conducted the first systematic review on the drivers of decline of pen shells, a unique group of bivalves, which will undoubtedly galvanise future research on the topic.

 Nisa conducted her PhD research at The University of Queensland, with Dr. O'Bryan as co-supervisor.
 Finishing in 2024, her research focused on identifying factors influencing the success of collaboration in invasive species management.
 Nisa also explored the use of social network techniques for understanding and improving collaborative invasive species management.
 Her work has direct application to how organisations make decisions on the ground for tackling collective action problems.